atbcb/ICTTestingBaseline/docs/12PageTitles.md

     * F25: Failure of Success Criterion 2.4.2 due to the title of a Web page not identifying the contents

 ## Limitations, Assumptions, Exceptions
  * Assumption: Browsers render the title of the page in the browser's tab.
+ *Comment from Kathy: If this too much HOW TO TEST, it should be removed.*

 ## Test Procedure
 ### Selector
 All web pages

 ### Test Instructions
-1. Review the Page Title displayed in the browser tab and the page content
+1. Review the page content and the Page Title *displayed in the browser tab*
-1. Check if the Page Title identifies the contents or purpose of the Web page and can be used to distinguish pages within a site.
+1. Check if the Page Title identifies the contents or purpose of the Web page
+1. Check if the Page Title can be used to distinguish pages within a site.

 #### Test Results
 * If any of the above checks fail, then this SC fails